 Simplification is the key to excellent customer experience.
-The HP StorageWorks grid does this by adhering to standards and delivering powerful, integrated, automated asset management capabilities.
+The HP StorageWorks Grid does this by adhering to standards and delivering powerful, integrated, automated asset management capabilities.
 Downloadable software personalities combine with policy-driven automation to eliminate many operational tasks.
 Those tasks that remain are executed largely by management applications, ensuring high levels of consistency and accuracy with minimum administrative intervention.

-To learn more about HP StorageWorks grid benefits, refer to the HP StorageWorks grid business paper ("HP StorageWorks grid: The Storage Vision for the Adaptive Enterprise") referenced in For more information section.
+To learn more about HP StorageWorks Grid benefits, refer to the Storage Grid business paper ("HP StorageWorks Grid: The Storage Vision for the Adaptive Enterprise") referenced in For more information section.